2020 Minneapolis park encampments

-By mid July 2020, the situation was described as having grown out the of control of park board officials, as encampments spread to unpermitted park sites and other locations throughout the city.
+By mid July 2020, the situation was described as having grown out of the control of park board officials, as encampments spread to unpermitted park sites and other locations throughout the city.
 Like the camp at Powderhorn Park, many other camp sites had shootings, rampant drug use, sexual assaults, sex trafficking, and other safety issues.
 The city's social programs attempted to connect people experiencing homeless with services, including establishing three new shelters, but shelter beds remained available during the project.
 City officials adopted a de-escalation for disbanding camps due to the ongoing civil unrest, and when they attempted to remove tents at non-permitted sites, they faced opposition from a sanctuary movement and protest groups.

 Encampments appeared at 44 park sites during the summer months, according to the park board, or at as many as 55 park sites, according to news media reports.
 Park board officials set a deadline to close all encampments by October 2020, and then shifted the deadline to before the onset of freezing temperatures brought on by winter weather.
 Fifty-three tents, however, remained at three encampments by early December 2020 as some encampment residents declined available shelter space.
-It was not until January 7, 2021, that the last official encampment, at the city’s Minnehaha Park, closed.
+It was not until January 7, 2021, that the last official encampment, at the city's Minnehaha Park, closed.

 Background

 Minneapolis Park and Recreation Board

 The Minneapolis Park and Recreation Board is an elected, semi-autonomous local agency that governs the city's park system.
 Residents in the city elect nine park board commissioners, from six park districts and three at-large, to four-year terms.
-In 2017, voters elected Chris Meter (District 1), Kale Severson (District 2), AK Hassan (District 3), Jono Cowgill (District 4), and Steffanie Musich (District 5) to district seats, and they elected Meg Forney, LaTrisha Vetaw, and Londel French to at-large seats.
+In 2017, voters elected Chris Meyer (District 1), Kale Severson (District 2), AK Hassan (District 3), Jono Cowgill (District 4), and Steffanie Musich (District 5) to district seats, and they elected Meg Forney, LaTrisha Vetaw, and Londel French to at-large seats.
 The commissioners elected Cowgill as their board president and Vetaw as their vice president.
 In 2019, the park board commissioners selected Al Bangoura as the park's superintendent to lead a staff of 580 full-time and 1,500 part-time employees, manage an annual budgetary resources of $125 million, and oversee the Minneapolis Park Police Department, a separate law enforcement entity from the Minneapolis Police Department.
 By the 2020s, the Minneapolis park system had been consistently considered among the most well-regarded in the United States.